Piehler presents preliminary findings to NC Senate Select Committee on flood resilienceJune 6, 2021

-The North Carolina General Assembly’s Senate Select Committee on Storm Related River Debris and Damage in NC met in April and heard from a host of entities from academic, government and non-profit organizations working on flood resilience in the state.
-UNC Institute for the Environment Director Mike Piehler spoke on behalf of an interdisciplinary, inter-institutional team from UNC-Chapel Hill and NC State University on a collaborative research project that investigates flood resilience from a wholistic perspective.
+The North Carolina General Assembly’s Senate Select Committee on Storm-Related River Debris and Damage in NC met in April and heard from a host of entities from academic, government and non-profit organizations working on flood resilience in the state.
+UNC Institute for the Environment Director Mike Piehler spoke on behalf of an interdisciplinary, inter-institutional team from UNC-Chapel Hill and NC State University on a collaborative research project that investigates flood resilience from a holistic perspective.

 “This testimony was a product of our involvement in the NC Policy Collaboratory-funded flood resilience project,” says Piehler.
 “Several years back, after a barrage of hurricanes, there was a concerted bipartisan effort in the General Assembly to think more about flood resilience.”

 In 2019 the Collaboratory received $2 million in funding from the General Assembly as part of a Hurricane Florence disaster recovery package approved by the legislature.
 The Collaboratory was charged with studying flood and resiliency against future storms in eastern North Carolina and developing an implementation plan with recommendations.

 Jeff Warren, executive director of the NC Policy Collaboratory, also testified at the Senate committee hearing and emphasized the value that academic research can bring to addressing challenging issues facing policymakers.

 “The Flood Resiliency Study is an important example of bringing a team of university researchers together and utilizing their expertise to help develop solutions to flooding in eastern North Carolina.
 The study brings real value to the citizens of North Carolina,” Warren says.

 Piehler, who served as the faculty lead for the study, and the research team were given a short deadline to generate new research around flood resilience that would lead to recommendations for ways that the state can be proactive in supporting resilience after catastrophic storms and flooding.